 The aggregate value of large exposure loans are set out in Note 10.
 The Company holds no significant concentrations of exposures to members.
-Concentration exposures to counterparts are closely monitored with reviews on a sample basis being prepared for exposures over 2.5 per cent of the capital base by both Internal Audit and the Audit Committee
+Concentration exposures to counterparts are closely monitored with reviews on a sample basis being prepared for exposures over 2.50% of the capital base by both Internal Audit and the Audit Committee.